anandyelloju/beginners-coding-sheet-py/6.Function/README.md

 34 = 17 + 17
 ```
 3) Write a Program to Convert Binary Number to Decimal manually by creating user-defined functions.
+4) Write a Program to Convert Decimal to Binary number manually by creating user-defined functions.